-Does raw feeding cause bad breath in my dog?
+Some people assume that raw feeding causes bad breath in dogs.
 If you’re wondering about this and it’s holding you back from switching your pup to raw, rest assured that it doesn’t!

 I find this particular myth really interesting because now that I feed Missy and Buzz a raw diet, their breath is the contrary of smelly!